 She hurried to add, however, “I don’t blame that TV preacher, because I know he’s just following what the Bible says.
 It’s that St. Luke who messed this up.”

-“All I can say is that I’d better be getting a famine next,” lamented another frustrated customer.
+“All I can say is that I’d better be getting an earthquake next,” lamented another frustrated customer.
 “It’s bad enough that this stuff is not coming in chronological order.
 We’d better not skip any.”

 The husband and wife evangelist couple who sold the calendar in question could not be reached at any of their six homes, but sources say they are currently in their private jet en route to sell any extra calendars to hungry children in Africa.